francisco-fernandez/simple-demo/README.md

-# simple-demo
+# Simple Example Repository
-This is a simple demo repository for training.
+This is just an example demo repository for training purposes.